- Published on

 Do you remember the three act structure from English class?
 Let’s do a quick refresher:

-• Act 1: where the protagonist is in their “normal world”
+- Act 1: where the protagonist is in their “normal world”

-• Act 2: where the protagonist is reacting to the threat, then eventually acting against it
+- Act 2: where the protagonist is reacting to the threat, then eventually acting against it

-• Act 3: where the protagonist confronts the threat in a final showdown
+- Act 3: where the protagonist confronts the threat in a final showdown

-First, establish the normal world.
-Get all players to make characters together, ask them to introduce their character one at a time, and start asking questions.
-How can we tell Ruric is a barbarian by the way they dress?
-Why doesn’t Ruric trust Valen the bard?
-Who does Ruric owe something to?
+Get players to make characters together, ask them to introduce their characters one at a time, and start asking questions.
+Establish character ("How do we know Ruric is an outsider by the way they dress?"), define relationships ("Why doesn’t Ruric trust Valen?"), and create hooks ("Who does Ruric owe something to?").
 Encourage all players to ask questions, make connections, flesh out the world together.
-After 30 to 60 minutes you’ll have a unique setting, a few story hooks, and really enjoyable beginning to the session.
+After 30ish minutes you’ll have a unique setting, a few story hooks, and really enjoyable beginning to the session.
 (Remember: prep is play!)

 A Goal to Focus On